 When I envision a pumpkin patch date night, I remember just how much I love the fall season, even if I'm not too excited about Halloween and scary things.
 Stop by one of the pumpkin patches in Davis County (listed below) and support our local farmers.
 After you've picked your pumpkins, head home and have fun carving unique designs or funny faces.
 Then sit down together on the porch to drink hot chocolate while you watch your jack-o-lanterns glow.

 Davis County Pumpkin Patches

 I took my toddler on a mommy and me date to walk through the hay maze, wander through the pumpkins and pick some of our own a couple of years ago.
 We had a lot of fun and they had some great pumpkins to pick from.
 Their little carts are fun and perfect for filling with pumpkins.
-We’re planning a family night to pick out pumpkins and play at the farm this year and we can’t wait!
+We took both kids with us last year and we’re planning a family night to pick out pumpkins and play at the farm this year and we can’t wait!

 Sleepy Hollow Farms

 I heard about this patch from The Salt Project and The Real Moms of Insta.
 Everything that I've heard about it is great, but I have yet to experience it for myself.
 It sounds like their patch is relatively new and not well known, so it may be a great patch to visit if you're looking for something quiet and not picked over.

 This pumpkin patch has been newly opened to the public and sounds like it’s lots of fun!
 For $5, you can can take a hayride through the pumpkin patch and pick out a pumpkin of your choice.
 Day Farms is located right next to Cherry Hill.

 Click here to visit Pumpkin Patches and More for even more information about local pumpkin patches and farms.